EOR Singapore scaled

 It makes a big difference to develop a new market with your own personnel on the ground.
 Particularly for functions related to sales & marketing, business development, distributor management, and service & maintenance, our customers are very satisfied using our Singapore Employer of Record Service.

 If your local business grows large enough, you can easily transfer the employees to your own subsidiary.
 It also provides a quick exit strategy if necessary.
-In addition to Singapore, we offer Employer of Record services in other several countries.
+In addition to Singapore, we offer Employer of Record services in several other countries.

 Content: